cw-ec/reports_creation/README.md

       allows the user to check for errors after processing.
 This file will be located in the logs folder at the root of this repository and all log files will use this naming convention: <date_of_processing>.log with the date following the YYYY-MM-DD convention.

+### Further Automation Options

+A method that can be used to further automate these tools is to create a .bat file containing the commands from the above section.
+This can be used to chain several workflows together as needed.
+An example .bat file called 'example.bat' can be found in the workflows folder as a guide for creating your own custom .bat files.